 I’m a huge fan of Intrepid Travel.
-I’ve done several trips with them, and I think their authentic itineraries, tour leaders and overall model are great.
+I’ve done several trips with them including their Best of Morocco tour and an Inca Trail Trek, and I think their authentic itineraries, local tour leaders, and overall model are great.
 They commit to responsible travel and support a number of non-profit programs through their Intrepid Foundation.

 If you’re interested in traveling to a particular country or region, you can search for all Intrepid Travel tours that include that destination.

-Intrepid offers a few different “trip styles,” which pertain to the level of service and activities included: Basix, Original, and Comfort.
-On the most affordable option, Basix, you’ll use public transit and less activities will be included, so you can choose to add on activities that fit your budget.
+Intrepid offers several “trip styles,” which pertain to the level of service and activities included.
+On the most affordable option, Basix tours, you’ll use public transit and less activities will be included, so you can choose to add on activities that fit your budget.
 Original tours are balanced, with tourist-class hotels and more included activities, including a few meals.
 Comfort tours are slower, with upgraded amenities, and even more meals and activities included.

 Intrepid also groups their tours by theme so that travelers with special interests can find them more easily.
-If you’re looking for a small-group family tour or are into sailing, cycling, local cuisine, hiking, or want to visit Antarctica, they’ve got tours just for you!
+If you’re looking for a small-group family tour or are into sailing, cycling, local cuisine, or hiking, they’ve got tours just for you!
 And as a newer feature, Intrepid has started offering groups trips only for solo travelers.
 This can take pressure off new solo travelers, since everyone in the group is traveling on their own!